jadecobra/python_tdd_exercises/source/truth_table_04_logical_implication.rst

 Truth Table: Logical Implication
 ================================

-IThis chapter contains tests for Logical Implication from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+This chapter contains tests for Logical Implication from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

 Reviewing what I know so far, for any boolean operation involving 2 inputs: ``p`` and ``q`` which can take the values :doc:`True <data_structures_booleans>` or :doc:`False <data_structures_booleans>`